arrai-innovations/circleci-orbs/README.md

 -   The Sentry organisation slug is assumed to be identical to the CI organisation.
 -   The project slug is assumed to be the same as the repository name.
 -   The release version is taken from the tag name.
--   It is assumed that repositories have been configured within the Sentry organization so that commits can be associated with the release.
+-   It is assumed that repositories have been configured within the Sentry organisation so that commits can be associated with the release.
 Refer to the [Sentry documentation on this matter](https://docs.sentry.io/product/cli/releases/#sentry-cli-commit-integration).

 For information on how to override these defaults, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/sentry).
 An [example configuration](/examples/sentry.yml) is provided in the [examples folder](/examples/).